cpressey/Ahead-of-Time-eval/README.md

 For concreteness we will call such values "quoted forms".

-We've already stated our language here is similar to Scheme, and the standard way to represent quoted forms in Scheme is as lists (containing sublists and atoms), using the `quote` construct to include literal (and thus constant) quoted forms in expressions.
+We've already stated our language here is similar to Scheme, and the standard way to represent quoted forms in Scheme is as list structures, using the `quote` construct to express literal (and thus constant) quoted forms in expressions.

 Meanwhile, `eval` is a built-in function that takes a quoted form and an environment, and evaluates to the value that that form,